-A significant portion of selling, general and administrative expenses relates to the sale and marketing of our proprietary product, Sympazan.
-Sympazan is the precursor and complement to the launch of Libervant, assuming that it is approved and granted U.S. market access by the FDA.
-We believe there is a very high degree of overlap and correlation between prescribers of Sympazan and the likely prescribers of an approved Libervant.
-While Sympazan continues to grow, we will continue to rationalize its contribution to move towards profitability while continuing to introduce epilepsy prescribers and patients to Aquestive and PharmFilm® technology in advance of the anticipated launch of Libervant, assuming FDA approval for U.S. market access, which cannot be assured.
-The current commercial organization would begin the launch of Libervant, subject to its approval for U.S. market access, shortly after its approval.
+A significant portion of selling, general and administrative expenses relate to the sale and marketing of our proprietary product, Sympazan.
+Sympazan is the precursor and compliment to the launch of Libervant, assuming that it is approved and granted U.S. market access.
+We believe there is a very high degree of overlap and correlation between prescribers of Sympazan and the likely prescribers of an approved Libervant[®].
+While Sympazan continues to grow, we will continue to rationalize its contribution to move towards profitability while continuing to introduce epilepsy prescribers and patients to Aquestive and PharmFilm[®] technology in advance of the anticipated launch of Libervant, assuming FDA approval and market access.
+The current commercial organization would begin the launch of Libervant, subject to its approval for U.S. market access, which cannot be assured, shortly after its approval.
 Until a Libervant launch is certain, we do not plan to increase the costs of our commercial organization and expect to continue to improve the efficiency of the Sympazan commercial investments.